-The children show a real sense of achievement, pride and self-worth when they are able to manage these roles to the best of their abilities.
+The children show a real sense of achievement, empowerment, pride and self-worth when they are able to manage these roles to the best of their abilities.

 We encourage children’s input into the curriculum and provide regular opportunities for this.
 They contribute to the games for the play time rota, and have suggested ideas for events and curriculum topics.
 Such ideas are thought about carefully by staff and children together, giving the children an experience of thinking about, discussing, planning for and then putting ideas into action.